ioChris/AHoJ/README.md

 **`--xray_only`** x-ray structures only [default = `0`]

 0 or 1.
 When set to 1 (ON), only X-ray structures are considered.
-It overrides the NMR setting.
+This overrides the NMR setting.

 **`--lig_free_sites`** : ligand-free sites [default = `1`]

 0 or 1.
 When set to 1 (ON), it does not tolerate any ligands (in addition to the user-specified one(s)) in the superimposed binding sites of the candidate apo-proteins.
 When set to 0 (OFF), it tolerates ligands other than the user-specified one(s) in the same superimposed binding site(s).
+If the user wants to find apo structures that don't bind any ligands in the superimposed binding site(s) of the query ligand(s), they should set this value to 1 (default).

 [//]: # (**`--autodetect_lig`** : auto-detect ligands [default = `0`])